-FRE 432 French Literature of the Renaissance
+FRE 432 French Literature of the Renaissanc

-Study of major literary styles and works of the era.
-Authors studied include Montaigne, DuBellay, Ronsard, and Rabelais.
+FRE 432 French Literature of the Renaissance Three Credit Hours Study of major literary styles and works of the era.
+Authors studied include Montaigne, DuBeally, Ronsard, and Rabelais.
 Conducted in French.
-Prerequisite: FRE 331 or permission of instructor.
+Prerequisites: FRE 331 or permission of instructor

-FRE 433 French Literature of the Seventeenth Century
+FRE 433 French Literature of the 17th Cent.

-Study of major literary works, with an emphasis on the importance of Classicism.
-Authors studied include Corneille, Descartes, La Fontaine, Molière, Pascal, and Racine.
-Conducted in French.
-Prerequisite: FRE 331 or permission of instructor.

-FRE 434 French Literature of the Eighteenth Century

-Study of major literary works, tracing the movement from Classicism to the Enlightenment.
+FRE 433 French Literature of the 17th Century Three Credit Hours Study of major literary works, tracing the movement from Classicism to the Enlightenment.
 Authors studied include Montesquieu, Voltaire, Diderot, and Rousseau.
 Conducted in French.

-Prerequisite: FRE 331 or permission of instructor.
+Prerequisites: FRE 331 or permission of the instructor

+FRE 434 French Literature of the 18th Cent 3.00 credit hours

+French Literature of the 18th Century Three Credit Hours Study of major literary works, tracing the movement from Classicism to the Enlightenment.
+Authors studied include Motesquieu, Voltaire, Diderot, and Rousseau.
+Conducted in French.